Philadelphia Children's Festival

 May 18-20, 2017

 Our 2017 Philadelphia Children's Festival features music, dance, theatre and circus performances for the whole family.
 Plus, enjoy the free outdoor PlazaMania with interactive activities and performances.

 Children's Festival Pass - Buy Three Shows and Save!

 Get three shows and access to the PlazaMania for only $30 on Saturday, May 20*.
 It's the best way to experience the Children's Festival!

 *Offer valid for three different performances, not three tickets to the same performance.
 Valid on Saturday, May 20 only.
 Offer is not retroactive.
 Other restrictions may apply.

 Children's Festival PlazaMania

 Visit the Children's Festival's outdoor PlazaMania with interactive activities from arts partners from across the city.
 And don't worry, we've got the face painting and balloon animals covered too!
-School groups will receive study guides and a specifically-tailored activity in PlazaMania.
+Plus, on Saturday, enjoy food trucks, special appearances (Phillie Phanatic!) and performers throughout the day.
 PlazaMania will be open 10:30 AM - 1 PM on weekdays and 10 AM - 3 PM on Saturday.

 Adopt a School Program